j-faria/iCCF/docs/basic_usage.md

 ```

-{: .note }
+!!! info "Note"
-> In this example, both the radial velocity and the uncertainty are 32-bit
+    <br> In this example, both the radial velocity and the uncertainty are 32-bit
-> floats.
+    floats.
 This is because the underlying CCF data was stored as 32-bit floats as
-> well. **iCCF** takes great care to preserve the numerical precision in all
+    well. **iCCF** takes great care to preserve the numerical precision in all
-> calculations.
+    calculations.

 These values were calculated by fitting a Gaussian function to the CCF, in the